SinecatechinsOther Names: Veregen Drug Class: Opportunistic Infections and Coinfections

 Sinecatechinsointment is a prescription medicine approved by the U.S. (FDA) for the treatment of external genital and warts (warts on the outside of the genitals and anus) caused by the (HPV).
 The drug is approved for use in people 18 years of age and older.
 Immunocompetent means having a healthy that can fight off infections normally.

 HPV What is an Opportunistic Infection? fact sheet.is an (OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the

 How is sinecatechins used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of sinecatechins in people with HIV.

 Using a medicine as indicated on the medicine label is called; using the medicine in a different way is called .
 Off-label use, for example, can include using a drug for a different disease or medical condition.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used off-label.

 The guidelines include recommendations on the off-label use of sinecatechins to treat external genital and perianal warts caused by HPV infection in people with HIV.
 (This use of sinecatechins is considered off-label because people with HIV have weakened immune systems and sinecatechins is approved for use in immunocompetent people.)

-The above paragraph may not include all of the HIV-related uses of sinecatechins recommended in the guidelines.
+This may not include all of the uses of sinecatechins in people with HIV that are recommended in the guidelines.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.

 Ask your health care provider about possible side effects from sinecatechins.
 Your health care provider will tell you what to do if you have side effects.